Spaces of locally convex curves in S^n and combinatorics of the group B_{n+1}: Abstract

 \section{Abstract}

-In 1920's Marston Morse developed what is now known as Morse theory trying to study the topology of the space of closed curves on $\Ss^2$, see \cite{Morse} and \cite {Klingenberg}.
-80 years later a very similar problem about the topology of the space of closed and locally convex (i.e. without inflection points) curves on $\Ss^2$ is still widely open.
-The main difficulty is the absence of the covering homotopy principle for the map sending a non-closed locally convex curve to the Frenet frame at its endpoint.
+In the 1920's Marston Morse developed what is now known as Morse theory trying to study the topology of the space of closed curves on $\Ss^2$ (\cite{Morse}, \cite {Klingenberg}).
+We propose to attack a very similar problem, which 80 years later remains open, about the topology of the space of closed curves on $\Ss^2$ which are locally convex (i.e., without inflection points).
+One of the main difficulties is the absence of the covering homotopy principle for the map sending a non-closed locally convex curve to the Frenet frame at its endpoint.

 In the present paper we study the spaces of locally convex curves in $\Ss^n$ with a given initial and final Frenet frames.
-Using combinatorics of the Weyl group $D_{n+1} \subset SO(n+1)$ we show that for any $n\ge 2$ these spaces fall in at most $\lceil\frac{n}{2}\rceil+1$ equivalence classes up to homeomorphism.
-We also study this classification in the double cover $\tilde D_{n+1} \subset \widetilde SO(n+1) = \Spin(n+1)$.
-We show that the obtained classes are topologically distinct for $n=2$.
+Using combinatorics of $B^{+}_{n+1} = B_{n+1} \cap SO_{n+1}$, where $B_{n+1} \subset O_{n+1}$ is the usual Coxeter-Weyl group, we show that for any $n\ge 2$ these spaces fall in at most $\lceil\frac{n}{2}\rceil+1$ equivalence classes up to homeomorphism.
+We also study this classification in the double cover $\Spin(n+1)$.
+For $n = 2$ our results complete the classification of the corresponding spaces into two topologically distinct classes, or three classes in the spin case.

 \medbreak